qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Working with Bookmarks
 ......................

-To use or manage bookmarks, select the menu option :menuselection:`View --> Show Bookmarks` or press :kbd:`Ctrl+7`.
+To use or manage bookmarks, select :menuselection:`View --> Show Bookmarks` or press :kbd:`Ctrl+7`.
 The :guilabel:`Spatial Bookmarks` panel allows you to: